 In the original "Strictly for Beginners" article (May) I had to use caps for words I wanted to emphasize.
-Now, thanks to the help I have received from some really neat Mini'app'les members (and the new C. Itoh manual) I have the courage to try BOTH boldface and underline at the same time.
+Now, thanks to the help I received from some really Mini'app'les members (and the new C. manual) I have the courage to try Itoh BOTH boldface and underline at the same time.
 (Can you believe this!)
-(Jo, you'll be out of luck when you set up your C.Itoh to print Katakana; the club Apple LQP won't do ¿ÄÖ ÜÅNÆäö üåñéùèà æìòçß§......
+(Jo, you'll be out of luck when you set up your C. Itoh to print Katakana; the club Apple LQP won't do ¿ÄÖ ÜÄÑÆäÖ üåñéùèà æìòçß§.....
 Ed.)

 Meanwhile, I'm still offering help.
-If there are beginners who have questions which could be addressed in future issues of this newsletter, please do call me (922-7665), and I will try to find the best available person to answer.
+If there are beginners who have questions which could addressed in future issues of newsletter, please do call me (922-7665), and I will try to find the best available person to answer.
 I'm sure many people went home feeling greatly encouraged after the last few meetings, with the help and suggestions offered by people like Stephen K. Johnson and Chuck Boody.
-Incidentally, be sure to read Dan Buchler's article on printer commands elsewhere in this newsletter.
-It explains ith which I had so much trouble.
+Incidentally, be sure to read Dan Buchler's article on printer commands elsewhere in this newsletter. very clearly how to do some of the operations with which I had so much trouble.
 More help will be offered at future general meetings, SIGs, and in future newsletters.

 In the June newsletter I mentioned that the new user manual for C. Itoh Prowriter and Prowriter II printers is directed to the TRS-80.
 This is true, but it should be noted that suggestions for use with Apple are also included.
 Actually, the new manual, put out by Leading Edge Products, Inc., is a huge improvement over the manual which came with my printer.